Suchada-pae/my-first-project/README.md

-These codes that are from other websites which have been used on html for this project:
+These codes are from other websites which have been used on html for this project:

 1. Bootstrap
    Used this code to make a table on html